lxvxl/load-balance/README.md

 This scirpt runs in the background, and may take servel hours to finish a simulation of 0.1 second.

 #### 3.results
-The results are located at `./mix/output`, such as uplink usage (Figure 14), queue number usage per port (Figure 15), etc.
+The results are located at `./mix/output`.

 * At `./mix/output`, several raw data is stored such as
   * Flow Completion Time (`XXX_out_fct.txt`), - Figure 12, 13